Pupil Premium Information – updated November 2019

 What is the Pupil Premium and how do we spend it?

 Pupil Premium is funding in addition to the school’s budget and depends on the number of “looked after” children in school as well as those who have registered for ‘free school meals’.
 Schools are free to decide how to spend this money to support the pupils that it’s allocated to.
-In the 2018-19 financial year we received £146,802 in pupil premium funding.
+For the 2019-20 financial year we received £150 480 in pupil premium funding.

-How do we spend pupil premium money at St Paul’s?
+How will we spend pupil premium money at St Paul’s?

 We offer academic support for pupil premium children who need to “catch up” and also support for pupil premium children with the potential to reach the higher standards.
 We also offer tuition and support for pupil premium children who have talents, such as sport or music, which could be nurtured.
 In addition, we support some pupil premium families which are in highly challenging circumstances with a variety of practical issues such as childcare through our extended services – breakfast and after school club.
-Our expenditure is as follows:
+Our expenditure this year is allocated for:

-What is the impact of our work with pupil premium children?
+How will we measure the impact of our work with pupil premium children this year?

 Our pupil premium strategy is reviewed every year in the autumn term.